worldline/FoldableLayout/README.md

 Foldable Layout
 =================
 This code is a showcase of a foldable animation I created for Worldline.
 The code is fully written with java APIs from the Android SDK, without the use of any external library.
-This code is a demo and lot a library.
+This code is a demo and not a library.
 The foldable layout is a layout (strictly a RelativeLayout), which can have two child layouts, one for the cover, and one for the details.
-The foldable layout take care of the folding animation between those two layouts.
+The foldable layout takes care of the folding animation between those two layouts.

-In the demo the foldable layout is use in a RecyclerView, to show that it can manage well its size even during animation.
+In the demo the foldable layout is used in a RecyclerView, to show that it can manage well its size even during animation.

 ![](https://raw.githubusercontent.com/worldline/FoldableLayout/dev/screenshots/demo.gif)
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=XOAcNW82dl8